byasa-ti/dio-curso-primeiroRepositorio/README.md

 Repositório criado com a seguinte finalidade:
 * testar as funcionalidades das ferramentas Git e GitHub;
-* compartilhar as anotações realizadas no curso realizado na [DIO - Digital Innovation One](https://digitalinnovation.one/).
+* compartilhar as anotações feitas no curso realizado na [DIO - Digital Innovation One](https://digitalinnovation.one/).

 ## Conteúdo